Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 - define each and every **AXCustomContent** element with its `value` and the kind of family this value belongs to (`label`).

+About SwiftUI, this feature is much simple to use without needing use of **AXCustomContentProvider** neither import of_Accessibility_ API.

 The `More`&nbsp;`Content` **rotor item** is the only means to get these information by vocalizing every `AXCustomContent` element thanks to a one finger vertical swipe like the [continuous adjustable values](#continuous-adjustable-values) or the [custom actions](#custom-actions).
 </div>
 <div class="tab-pane" id="CuCoPro-Example" role="tabpanel">